Close

 • Health and nutrition services that include medical, dental and developmental screenings as well as nutritious snacks and lunch at no charge

-• Close cooperation with Social Services and supplemental resources that may be available for Sure Start families within the community
+• Close cooperation with Social Services and supplemental resources that may be available for participating families within the community

 • Parent-involvement services that provide for two-way communication between parents and teachers and opportunities for parents to participate in their child’s learning experiences, including home visits and school conferences

-Sure Start assists qualified preschool-age military children living overseas.
-To qualify, your child needs to turn 4 years old by Sept.
+To qualify, your child must turn 4 years old by Sept.
 1 of the enrolling school year and be a command-sponsored dependent.

 • Ranks between E-1 and E-4 or the civilian equivalent (GS-1 to GS-4 and nonappropriated fund, NAF-1 and NAF-2) living and working at military installations overseas have first priority.